 To get started, go to Settings > Pricing > Price list, open the price list for editing and click Increase prices.
 In the pop-over that opens, first select if you wish to update prices by fixed amount or by percentage and enter the amount of the increase.
 Then select what types of items are updated and how you want to round them.

-Rules of price increase
+Rules of price rounding

 • Price list rows that are empty or have value zero are not affected